Steve Corica

 A technically gifted and skillful attacking midfielder during his playing career, he represented Australia more than thirty times and captained Sydney FC to a domestic double.
 Since retiring in 2010, he was an assistant and youth coach at Sydney FC, before being appointed Head Coach in May 2018.
-During his managing tenure, Corica has won one A-League premiership and two championships, well known for his tactical inflexibility and an absurd reliance on the past glories of others.
+During his managing tenure, Corica was Sydney FC's longest-serving manager, winning one A-League premiership, two championships, and one Australia Cup.

 Club career

 Early career

 Corica started playing football in his home town of Innisfail, in Far North Queensland and joining the elite player program at the Australian Institute of Sport in 1990.

 Marconi Stallions

-On completion of the scholarship he signed with Marconi-Fairfield in the now defunct National Soccer League.
+On completion of the scholarship Corica signed with Marconi-Fairfield in the now defunct National Soccer League.
 In his first NSL season he made just three starts, but developed to a regular selection in following years.
-In 1992/93 he helped Marconi to a grand final win and was named Under 21 Player of the Year.
+In 1992–93 he helped Marconi to a grand final win and was named Under 21 Player of the Year.
 The next two years were less successful for the Marconi and in 1995, Corica sought a career move to Europe.